 Here are some of the most iconic filming locations in Star Wars saga that you can visit in real life.
 From vast deserts and redwood forests in the United States to grand palaces and glacial lakes in Italy, to even tropical islands in Thailand and the Maldives.
 Here are 15 amazing Star Wars filming locations to add to your travel bucket list.

 1. Death Valley National Park, United States

 George Lucas used Death Valley National Park in California to shoot scenes of the desert planet Tatooine in A New Hope.
 He used the area between the Mojave Desert and the Sierra Nevada for the scene where Obi-Wan Kenobi meets Luke Skywalker, R2-D2 and C-3PO for the first time.

 Twenty Mule Team Canyon in Death Valley was also used to film the scene where R2-D2 and C-3PO journey to Jabba’s Place in Return of the Jedi.

-GET INSPIRED: America’s Great Desert National Parks
+Discover Death Valley on: America’s Great Desert National Parks